Our 2022-2023 AmeriCorps State Grantees

 Location: Montgomery County

 Project CHANGE (Collaboratively Helping America’s New Generations Emerge) AmeriCorps members improve student academic engagement including science, technology, engineering, and mathematics (STEM) instruction by conducting school and after-school programs of study, and homework support, and personal development with economically-disadvantaged K-12 students in Montgomery County.
-Apply to be an AmeriCorps member.

 Road Map AmeriCorps – Latin American Youth Center